slott56/slott56.github.io/Pelican/content/blog/2022/06/2022_06_14-a_latex_thing_i_did_and_a_todo.rst

 ==================================

 :date: 2022-06-14 08:00
-:tags: literate programming,packtpub,#python
+:tags: packtpub,#python
 :slug: 2022_06_14-a_latex_thing_i_did_and_a_todo
-:category: Technologies
+:category: literate programming
 :status: published

 When writing about code in LaTeX, the essential strategy is to use an